IMC Proposal Guidelines

 4.3 You should gather three individuals, preferably from three different countries, to present 20-minute papers on a related topic in each session, plus a moderator who will introduce the speakers and preside over the discussion.
 We recommend that you have at least one substitute speaker in case of unexpected withdrawal by any of the three named speakers at a later stage.
 Sessions consisting of two papers will not be accepted, and we strongly advise you not to schedule four or more speakers in one session.

-4.4 Provide a short abstract of the session of no more than 100 words.
+4.4 Provide a short abstract of the session of around 100 words.

 4.5 Ensure that the speakers invited have not already submitted a paper in another session.